febus982/k3s-cluster/docs/k3s_nodes.md

 ```

 Repeat the same for all the nodes defined in the ansible inventory, with the proper hostname.

-Note: The `ssh-copy-id` command has different options from the same command in the load balancer setup.

 ## K3S Nodes PIs provisioning